Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 It is easy to create a new Namespace.
 Just remember to not add the prefix “kube’' before a Namespace.

+🤔 How to share a cluster with Namespaces?

+A Namespace allows teams to share a Kubernetes cluster it allows you to create Virtual cluster's inside the existing [cluster](https://kubernetes.io/docs/concepts/architecture/)

 Although your current environment is not changed to your new namespace it's time-consuming and also not efficient to type --namespace with kubectl command always